GhostActive/pymp-my-coding-skills/content/mastering-python.md

 The last two sections were about *content*.
 This and the next section focus the *context* - the big picture.
 Two definitive factors for context within scripting and software development are *effectiveness* and *efficiency:*

 * Effectiveness - What are the correct items (e.g. build-ins, modules or frameworks) to build a good solution?
-* Efficiency - What does a good solution looks like?
+* Efficiency - What does a way looks like to implement and run a good solution?

 Implicitly, both terms covers numerous dimensions in software development, e.g. use cases, requirements, software architecture, complexity, performance and resource consumption.
 In programming, one speaks of *"clean code"* and *"clean architecture"*.
 Especially for Python the term and meaning of *"pythonic"* should be known.

 Building a solid foundation requires practice by reading other's code, writing own code and refactor bad code.
 Improvement comes with the analysis of existing solutions and finding a better one.
-Furthermore, to find a good or even the best solution requires beside knowledge and skills the third keystone: Experience - The ability to know what not to do.
+Furthermore, to find a good or even the best solution requires beside knowledge and skills the third aspect: Experience - The ability to know what not to do.
 Always have the inner attitude to produce *"clean code"*, including useful documentation and testing.

 **Further Reading**